-Cook's recommendation and Banks' enthusiasm were largely responsible for the British Government's decision to found a penal settlement at Botany Bay.
-When Governor Phillip arrived in mid-summer in 1788 however, he found the harbour shallow and exposed, and the shore swampy and lacking sources of fresh water.
-As a result the First Fleet sailed on to Port Jackson, finding a more suitable site for settlement at Sydney Cove and the principal industry was to be market gardening.
-Instead it became an industrial area, boasting a fellmonger's yard and a slaughter works.
-As early as 1809, Mr E Redmond came to settle in the district, but the first important developer was Simeon Lord (1771-1840), who built a fulling mill in 1815 on the site that later became that of the old water works.
+Botany was first planned as an agricultural district, and the principal industry was to be market gardening.
+Instead it became an industrial area, boasting a fellimonger's yard and a slaughter works.
+As early as 1809, Mr E Redmond came to settle in the district, but the first important developer was Simeon Lord (1771-1840), who built a fulling mill in 1815 on the safe that later became that of the old water works.
 In 1823 he received a grant of 600 acres, followed by further grants.
 Part of the estate was subdivided by 1887.
-Lord, the 'merchant prince of Botany Bay', manufactured fine wool cloth, and was also one of the merchants instrumental in the founding of Sydney Hospital.
-He gave land for the sites of 2 early churches in Botany, and Lord Street is named after him.
-Banksia Street, Sir Joseph Banks Park and Booralee Park all commemorate those early days.
+Lord, the "inerhant prince of Botany Bay", manufactured fine wool doth, and was also one of the merchants instrumental in the founding of 5/yiney Hospital.
+It to gave land for the sites of 2 early churches in Botany, and Lord Street is named after him.
+Bankias Street, Sir Joseph Banks Park and Booralee Park all commemorate those early days.